5.30pm, Tuesday 10 May 2022

 Nicholas O’Neill

 Nicholas O’Neill Nicholas O’Neill was born in Cheltenham in 1970.
 His music has won the 2012 American Guild of Organists Marilyn Mason Award for Organ Composition, the 1992 Norwich Festival Composition Competition and the 1993 Gregynog Young Composers’ Award.
 He shared the Barbara Johnstone Composition Prize in 1995 and has been shortlisted for the William Mathias, Cornelius Cardew, Oare String Orchestra, Purcell and Vocalis composition awards.
 Recent commissions include works for Exeter College, Oxford, the Lloyd George Society and the Magna Carta 800 Committee.
-O’Neill is Composer in Residence to the Parliament Choir and the Academy of Saint Cecilia.
+Nicholas is Composer in Residence to both the Parliament Choir and the Academy of Saint Cecilia.

 Sebastian Forbes